AC01010/Connor-McCartney.github.io/_posts/2019-01-12-CryptohackPublicExponent.md

 ### Crossed Wires

-This challenge involved a lottt of modular arithmetic. <br>
+This challenge involved a lot of modular arithmetic. <br>
 We are given the ciphertext c, exponent e = 65537, n and d from our private key, and exponents e<sub>1</sub>, e<sub>2</sub>, e<sub>3</sub>, e<sub>4</sub>, e<sub>5</sub> from the friend's public keys.
 The modulus n is the same for all private and public keys. <br>
 The message m is encrypted with all of the friend's public keys: <br>
 c = ((((m<sup>e1</sup> mod n)<sup>e2</sup> mod n)<sup>e3</sup> mod n)<sup>e4</sup> mod n)<sup>e5</sup> mod n